FatRodzianko/find-subdomain-takeover/README.md

 All of this is based on this blog post here: [https://0xpatrik.com/subdomain-takeover-candidates/](https://0xpatrik.com/subdomain-takeover-candidates/)

 This script will not perform a takeover for you.
 You will need to figure that out.
 This will only point out subdomains that you may be able to takeover.
+There will likely be false positives.

 ## Usage
 ```